zsheep5/pyUweb/README.md

 The HTML redenering engine used is ctemplate-python https://github.com/zsheep5/ctemplate-python

+add support python wsgiserver  https://pypi.org/project/WSGIserver/ this makes debugging easier

 There is alot of work to do

-1:cookies set and read buiding a global Dictionary cookies
+1:cookies set and reading are working

 2: user session enviroment saved between http request.  intent is to avoid pypickle use straight JSON to python dictionaries.
 The JSON document is stored in the Postgresql database.

-3: to only use functional style web frame work
+3: avoid the use of OOP style make a more stream line functional style web frame work

-4: avoid the use of ORM